johncmunson/weekend-challenge/README.md

 - Maximum of three npm dependencies (not counting React, Vue, Angular2+, Bootstrap, or any build tools such as [Gulp](https://gulpjs.com/) or [Webpack](https://webpack.js.org/))
 - Must not copy any code, markup, or styling from readily available online examples of todo applications
 - Must keep the state of the todo list in sync with the API at all times (not counting UI state like "hide archived todos").
 For example, a task that is "checked" on the frontend should have this property set to true on the backend
+- Must provide a README that explains how to run your app, as well as an explanation of the application architecture and why you made certain decisions or chose certain tools

 ##### Bonus:
 *Note: Any dependencies added in support of a bonus feature will not count towards the dependency limit*